Categories: Human nature

 Bad chains grab onto fabric, skin, and

-hair and won't release without leaving a gash or taking a trophy.
+hair and won't release without leaving a gash or taking a memento.

-Two huge differences between a show competitor and a mailler are that
+A huge difference between a Forged in Fire competitor and a mailler are that

-the former knows they screwed up and graciously agrees with the judges' decision.
+the former knows they screwed up, has talent, and graciously agrees with the judges' decision.

 to find enough qualified people to make one Woven in Wire episode?